Where are they

 mates, they have all my love & support, I hope to see them when

-there were talks about a Yes/Asia/Carl Palmer's ELP Legacy tour for
+talks about a Yes/Asia/Carl Palmer's ELP Legacy tour for 2022 for

 Asia joined Yes, Carl Palmer's ELP Legacy with Arthur Brown, and